CodeYourFuture/syllabus/docs/js-core-1/preparation.md

 1. Click cmd + spacebar and type "Terminal" to open up the terminal
 2. Install Homebrew, which is a package manager for MacOS.
 Copy and paste the following command into your terminal: `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
-3. Ensure that you have succesfully installed Homebrew by typing `brew -v` in your terminal - you should get an output that says something like "Homebrew <version number>"
+3. Ensure that you have succesfully installed Homebrew by typing `brew -v` in your terminal - you should get an output that says something like "`Homebrew <version number>`"
 4. Install NodeJS and npm by typing `brew install node`
 5. Check that you have successfully installed NodeJS by ensuring that the following command returns "v13.8.0": `node -v`
 6. Check that you have successfully installed npm by ensuring that the following command returns "6.13.6": `npm -v`